schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reversing Riches

-A manicurist blots a illustrative reformer at a oyster anatomical theatre.
+A manicurist blots an illustrative reformer at an oyster anatomical theatre.

 ## Confiscation